 Despite differences in approaches, methods and interests, almost all of the serious research on recent effects of globalization concludes that liberal trade and investment policies, accompanied by prudent macroeconomic policies, the development of appropriate institutional and legal frameworks, and productive investments in human, physical and natural capital, holds the key to participating in and maximizing the benefits from the global economy.
-The factors that have led to "globalization" of the world economy present great opportunities for countries at all levels of development.
+The factors that have led to 'globalization' of the world economy present great opportunities for countries at all levels of development.
 Globalization also exposes countries and their citizens to higher levels of risk.
 The effects of globalization in any particular country - whether they are malign or beneficial - depend primarily on domestic policy choices made in that country.

-3. The Multilateral WTO Trade Regime
+3. The WTO Trade Regime

 The WTO-based multilateral trade regime has been the focus of much of the attention of antiglobalization protests.
-This is because the WTO represents the achievements of several decades of multilateral trade liberalization, and their culmination in an organization that coordinates, supports and enforces the rules-based trade regime that was the outcome of the most recent Uruguay Round of trade negotiations.
+This is because the WTO represents the achievements of several decades of multilateral trade liberalization, and their culmination in an organization that coordinates, supports and enforces the rules-based trade regime that was the outcome of the Uruguay Round of trade negotiations.

-3.1 "Free Trade" Under the WTO
+3.1 'Free Trade' Under the WTO

-Despite the accusation (by anti-globalization protesters) that the WTO represents all the dangers and evils of free trade, it is still a far way from having achieved complete freedom of international trade.
+Despite the accusation (by anti-globalization protesters) that the WTO represents all the dangers and evils of free trade, it is still from achieving complete freedom of international trade.
 In fact, this is one of the greatest grievances of free trade advocates with respect to the current world trade regime.
-Weaknesses in the WTO are not the main topic of this paper, and so we will focus here only on some of the more important issues from a policy perspective in developing countries.
+I do not intend to provide a comprehensive review of strengths and weaknesses of the WTO regime, but rather will focus only on what I feel to be some of the more important issues from a policy perspective in developing countries.